ckgt/BladeRF-NIOS-Controller/README.md

 This provides Blade hardware abstraction for the NIOS functional code.

-This emulates *all* functionality of the old version, now it's just more flexible and modular.
+This emulates *all* functionality of the old version, and it's more flexible and modular.
 ```
 blade_hardware.h    - The hardware function abstraction. 'blade' structure defined.
 simple_types.h      - Simple types, utilities.